corda/samples/heartbeat/README.md

 This CorDapp is a simple showcase of scheduled activities (i.e. activities started by a node at a specific time without direct input from the node owner).

-A node starts its heartbeat by calling the `StartHeartbeatFlow`.
+A node starts its com.heartbeat by calling the `StartHeartbeatFlow`.
 This creates a `HeartState` on the ledger.
 This `HeartState` has a scheduled activity to start the `HeatbeatFlow` one second later.

 When the `HeartbeatFlow` runs one second later, it consumes the existing `HeartState` and creates a new `HeartState`.